Constipation After Gallbladder Removal (Acute and chronic): causes and treatment.

 5- Lack of fiber-rich diet after the gallbladder surgery.

 Fibers are vital for a healthy gut with normal motility.
-Lack of sufficient eating or lack of diet rich in fibers can lead to constipation after gallbladder surgery.
+Lack of sufficient eating or lack of a diet rich in fibers can lead to constipation after gallbladder surgery.

 - Eat whole grains.